 If this sounds like a little more effort than you want to put into growing your own caffeine, no worries.
 You can grow Camellia sinensis in full sun, harvest new leaves weekly, then dry and use them whenever you want.

 You’ll need to drink 2-3 cups of Camellia sinensis tea to get a comparable amount of caffeine to a cup of coffee.

 We’ve seen people growing coffee plants indoors in pots in our Ag Zone.
 In our opinion, this is a lot of work relative to the reward you get.
 The yield is relatively small and you still have to process and roast your coffee beans after growing them.

 But don’t let us stop you from your coffee growing dreams if you’re determined to do so… Or from growing other caffeine-containing tropical plants (kola nuts, guarana berries, yerba mate, etc) indoors or in a heated greenhouse.

-Another caffeinated plant option is growing Camellia japonica or Camellia sasanqua (hardiness zones ~7-9), close Asian relatives to the classic tea species, Camellia sinensis.
+Other camellia tea species options to consider growing are Camellia japonica or Camellia sasanqua (hardiness zones ~7-9), close Asian relatives to the classic tea species, Camellia sinensis.
 Both species are commonly used in temperate climate landscapes due to their evergreen habit and their large, strikingly beautiful rose-like flowers.
 However, their leaves only contain a tiny fraction of caffeine compared to tea camellia.